victoriamengar/victoriamengar/ITCL_project/README.md

 3. Install the required Python packages using pip:

 pip install -r openai

 pip install -r dotenv

 4. Set up your OpenAI API key by creating a .env file in the project directory and adding your API key:

 OPENAI_API_KEY=your-api-key-goes-here

+5. Activate the openai-env environment
+Activate it in CMD with ITCL_project\openai-env\Scripts\activate

 ## Usage
 1. Run the run_dialogue.py script: